jjww2015/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] "In total, 2304 of rows have missing value in steps"
 ```
+In total, 2304 of rows have missing value in steps.

 * Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

+I fill the missing values using the mean for that 5-minute interval (see code below).

 * Create a new dataset that is equal to the original dataset but with the missing data filled in.